cmnsservices/java-tomcat-maven-example/README.md

 The application will be available on `http://localhost:8080`.

-## How This Was Built in this project
+## How This Was Built in this project test

 1. Generate the project using a Maven archetype: